 Here's a sampling of some of the sights you'll see at the top:

 For more information on this outstanding hike, please click here.

-If planning to make the pilgrimage to Gregory Bald this season, you should consider making Townsend your base of operations.
+If planning to make the pilgrimage to Gregory Bald this season, you may want to consider making Townsend your base of operations.
 If you've never had the pleasure of staying in the Townsend area, also known as the “Quiet Side of the Smokies”, you may want to note that it's much easier getting in and out of the park, and is fairly close to Cades Cove.
 If you need a rental cabin during your visit, be sure to visit our Townsend Accommodations page.